spacemeshos/go-spacemesh/systest/README.md

   ----     ------            ----                ----               -------
   Warning  FailedScheduling  69s (x11 over 11m)  default-scheduler  0/1 nodes are available: 1 Insufficient cpu, 1 Insufficient memory.
 ```
-most likely you have insufficient CPU or memory and need to make `size` smaller in your `make run` command.
+Most likely you have insufficient CPU or memory and need to make `size` smaller in your `make run` command.
 This is related to minikube setup though and shouldn't be an issue for Kubernetes cluster running in the cloud.

 Note